 Face to Face interpretation

-Mersey Care has a contract with a company that provides a high quality interpreting service.
-Interpreters provide word for word interpretation between the patient and health professional.
+Mersey Care utilises Language Line, a company providing a high quality interpretation service.
+Language Line Interpreters provide word for word interpretation between the patient and health professional.

 Breast feeding and Weaning

 Unicef - Baby Friendly resources (Available in a variety of languages)